GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Methodology

 \subsection{Framework Overview}

-To address the aforementioned uniform-indexing, threshold-dependent, and narrow-source issues, we propose GORAG, a novel approach that achieves adaptive retrieval by extracting valuable side information from a minimum-cost spanning tree generated on the constructed graph.
-As shown in \autoref{fig:Gorag}, GORAG consists of three core parts, i.e., index graph construction, graph retrieval, and text classification and online Index.
+To address the aforementioned Uniform-indexing, Non-adaptive Retrieval, and Narrow-source issues, we propose GORAG, a novel approach that achieves adaptive retrieval by extracting valuable side information from a minimum-cost spanning tree generated on the constructed graph.
+As shown in \autoref{fig:Gorag}, GORAG consists of three core parts, i.e., \textbf{Offline Graph Indexing}, \textbf{Graph Retrieval}, and \textbf{Classification \& Online Graph Indexing}.